skeoop/skeoop.github.io/javafx/Sharing-Controller.md

   Use the fx:root construct instead of fx:controller.
 It is explained in the Custom Components section of the FXML docs.
 I have used it in this example for my students if you want a bigger code example.

   Using this approach, creating views and controllers will be a lot easier and flexible.
-You will be able to share data between and connect controllers like you would any other objects in your application (for example: by passing data via the constructor or setter methods).
+You will be able to share data between and connected controllers like you would any other objects in your application (for example: by passing data via the constructor or setter methods).

   If you're using SceneBuilder you'll simply need to remove the controller reference and check the box "Use fx:root".
 Then rework your code as shown in the examples.